ssdeanx/deanmachines-front/README.md

 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-4.1.3-06B6D4)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 A modern, high-performance front-end for the DeanMachines AI platform, built with Next.js 15, TypeScript, and TailwindCSS.
-This platform provides comprehensive AI development and deployment services, intelligent agent systems, and workflow automation tools for businesses and developers.
+This platform provides comprehensive AI development and deployment services, featuring a fully implemented backend with **Mastra/Agentic for intelligent agent systems and workflow automation tools** for businesses and developers.

 ## 📊 Project Status & Roadmap